claymager/idris2-pkgs/docs/new-project.rst

 and see that even with two dependencies that are not in ``idris2-pkgs``, “tests passed”.

-There are some potential pitfalls here, though. - Nix can be rather funny with paths.
-Make sure that all relative paths are contained within the flake. - If a flake is a git repository, all imported files must be tracked by git. - The “otherpackage” key in ``extraPkgs.otherpackage`` must match the name used by idris (``depends =     otherpackage``) *precisely* to be correctly found.
-If the package name contains unicode, wrap the nix key in quotes, as in ``extraPkgs."otherpackage"``. - There are the standard idris2 dependency rules, which we handled above.
+There are some potential pitfalls here, though.

+- Nix can be rather funny with paths.
+Make sure that all relative paths are contained within the flake.

+- If a flake is a git repository, all imported files must be tracked by git.

+- The “otherpackage” key in ``extraPkgs.otherpackage``
+must match the name used by idris (``depends = otherpackage``) *precisely* to be correctly found.

+- There are the standard idris2 dependency rules, which we handled above.
 If ``runTests`` depends on a module from ``mypkg`` which itself depends on ``otherpackage``, we need to explicitly pass it to idris2 in ``runTests.ipkg`` and to Nix in runTests’s ``extraPkgs``.